 The scope of work of the Privacy Office includes monitoring regulations, standards, and industry trends relative to healthcare privacy, with application of this knowledge base to Springfield Clinic operations, translation into policy, and privacy education of the workforce.
 She serves as the contact point for the Office of Civil Rights and Illinois Attorney General for privacy investigations, internally mitigates and reports privacy incidents, assists patients with their privacy rights and forms translation, and evaluates Business Associate contracts.

 The Privacy Office is a functional component of the Enterprise Risk Management Program.

-The Information Privacy Officer (IPO) reports directly to the Chief Human Resources Officer (CHRO).
-The IPO reports a summary of incidents to the Compliance Committee and to Springfield Clinic Administrators.
+The Privacy Officer (PO) reports directly to the Chief Information Officer (CIO).
+The PO reports a summary of incidents to the Compliance Committee and to Springfield Clinic Administrators.
 Administration refers risk acceptance and other high-level reviews to the Board of Directors for direction or approval.

 Provide privacy compliance advice to the Springfield Clinic workforce when policy does not provide clear direction regarding issue resolution.
 Interpret patient directives for proper observance of legal authority.
 Assist with ePHI systems selection, and with planning recovery from any systems malfunction affecting legal health record documentation.

 Assist OHCA associates with understanding and structure of the legal health record, and work flow processes for especially sensitive records.
 Review merger electronic record systems for integration planning, assist with data mapping and transfer procedures, and assure that the prior practice legal health record is retained for medicolegal and audit purposes.

 The PO should administratively remain independent of operations management to be fully functional in objectively applying standards to workflow and transactions across departmental lines without bias.